munich-ml/gas_meter_OCR/scripts/find_black_boxes.md

 6. Find smallest possible rectangle using `cv.minAreaRect()`
 7. Calculate aspect ratio of the minRect:  `max(h/w, w/h)`
 8. Filter contours for aspect ratio in range around 8.83
-9. Filter contours for area being >95% of area minRext.
+9. Filter contours for area being >95% of area minRect.
 10. The contour that passed all filters must be approximated down to 4 points.